Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

 where $a_1$ and $\alpha_0$ are two free parameters.
-To achieve the Q-ball solution, the values of $\alpha_0$ and $a_1$ are fine-tuned.
+To achieve the $Q$-ball solution, the values of $\alpha_0$ and $a_1$ are fine-tuned.
 We first fix $\alpha_0$ and then find a value of $a_1$ such that for a given $r=R^{\rm (out)}_1$, the profile function $f(r)$ and its radial derivative $f'(r)$ vanish.
-The parameter $\alpha_0$ affects the effective Q-ball parameters and, as a result, profile functions, charge density associated with them, and, finally, the overall charge of a Q-ball $\bar Q_1$.
+The parameter $\alpha_0$ affects the effective $Q$-ball parameters and, as a result, profile functions, charge density associated with them, and, finally, the overall charge of a $Q$-ball $\bar Q_1$.
 Once $a_0$ is chosen, the shooting method is used to obtain the profile function $f(r)$.
-Because the $CP^N$ Q-balls always have a minimum value of $|\omega|$, not all $\alpha_0$ values are acceptable because some $\alpha_0$ values can effectively lead to small values of $|\widetilde \omega|$.
-In the first tree examples $\alpha_0=0.5$.
+Because the $CP^N$ $Q$-balls always have a minimum value of $|\omega|$, not all $\alpha_0$ values are acceptable because some $\alpha_0$ values can effectively lead to small values of $|\widetilde \omega|$.
+In the first three examples $\alpha_0=0.5$.